Lorelei and the Laser Eyes: Critical response

 Lorelei and the Laser Eyes received "generally favorable" reviews from critics for its Nintendo Switch and Windows versions, and "universal acclaim" for the PlayStation 5 version, according to the review aggregator website Metacritic.
 OpenCritic determined that 94% of critics recommended the game.

+IGN described the game as "one big, masterfully assembled puzzle box," praising the wide variety of puzzle design and the freedom afforded to the player, while criticizing the one-button control system.
+Another review by Polygon praised the game's complexity and difficulty, as well as the character of Renzo Nero, likening him to characters of Twin Peaks and The X-Files.

 Awards

 Lorelei and the Laser Eyes received nominations for its storytelling and for Best Indie Game at the Golden Joystick Awards.
 It was also nominated for Best Independent Game at the Game Awards in 2024.
 The game appeared on several lists of the top video games of 2024, being ranked in third place by the Associated Press and eighth place by The A.V.
 Club.
 In 2025, Lorelei and the Laser Eyes received a nomination for "Outstanding Achievement in Game Direction" at the 28th Annual D.I.C.E.
 Awards.